jeftegoes/AwsOverview/Machine Learning/AI and ML.md

   - Adjusting the balance between simple and complex model.
   - Increase regularization to reduce overfitting.

+# 22. Model Parameters

+- **Definition**
+  - Internal values learned during training that determine **how the model makes predictions**.
+  - Model parameters are values that define a model and its behavior in interpreting input and generating responses.
+- **Examples**
+  - Weights
+  - Biases

-# 22. Data Augmentation
+# 23. Data Augmentation

 - Generates new training data from existing data.
 - Increases representation of underrepresented groups.
 - Reduces dataset imbalance and model bias.
 - Improves fairness and generalization.

-# 23. What to do if overfitting?
+# 24. What to do if overfitting?

 - Overfitting is when the model gives good predictions for training data but not for the new data.
 - **It occurs due to**